abenga/rust_notes/content/types/enums.md

 a type of *constructors* that can be used to create or pattern-match values of the corresponding enumerated types.

+Enumerations can have methods like structs.
+We just have to add an `impl` block.

+## Enums without Data

 We can have simple, C-style enums, for example